fajrulfx/minecraft-pose/README.md

 # minecraft-pose
 A simple program to control Minecraft using body pose.
 Inspired by Fundy—light version.

-While Fundy using an advanced pose detection that require a data training, this program simply just detect pose landmarks and use the inputs to control minecraft.
+While Fundy use an advanced pose detection that require a data training, this program simply just detect pose landmarks and use the inputs to control minecraft.

 # Youtube video
 <a href="https://www.youtube.com/watch?v=tppGLsRpnbY"><img src="https://i.ytimg.com/vi/tppGLsRpnbY/maxresdefault.jpg" width="400"/></a>